MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-lsa.md

 <!--Description-->
 This policy setting defines whether the Local Security Authority Subsystem Service (LSASS) will allow loading of custom security support providers (SSPs) and authentication providers (APs).

-If you enable this policy setting or do not configure it, LSASS will allow loading of custom SSPs and APs.
+If you enable this policy setting or don't configure it, LSASS will allow loading of custom SSPs and APs.

 If you disable this policy setting, LSASS will block custom SSPs and APs from loading.